 After the patient is stabilized, immediately transport them to the hospital.
 They may need antibiotics if they have been exposed to aspirated contaminants.
 They will almost certainly need to be monitored for a few days.

 Every agency is different.
 Some specialize in mass casualty events or work across agencies.
 Others serve small rural populations.
-The people you serve should be the ultimate factor determining which equipment you use.
+The people you serve should be the ultimate factor that determines which equipment you use.
 We’d love to help you find the right portable suction machine for your agency.
 To learn more, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.